WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 1. `(on $e $l)` mapping the control tag `$e` to the label `$l`.
 Intercepting `$e` causes a branch to `$l`.

-1. `(on $e switch)` allowing a direct switch with control tag `$e`.
+2. `(on $e switch)` allowing a direct switch with control tag `$e`.

-The `resume` instruction consumes its continuation argument, meaning a continuation may be resumed only once.
+The `resume` instruction consumes its continuation argument, meaning that a continuation may be resumed only once.

-The second way to invoke a continuation is to raise an exception at the control tag invocation site.
-This amounts to performing "an abortive action" which causes the stack to be unwound.
+The second way to invoke a continuation is to raise an exception at the control tag invocation site which causes the stack to be unwound.

 ```wast